On framings of links in 3-manifolds: Main Results

 \begin{proof}

-We have shown in Theorem \ref{nonseparating} that the only way to change the framing of ${\bf K}$ is by Dehn homeomorphisms along non-separating $2$-spheres each of which is intersected transversely by $K$ exactly once.
-Even if these $2$-spheres are not necessarily ambient isotopic, the effect of rotating once about each of them has the same effect on the framing change of ${\bf K}$, that is, the framing of ${\bf K}$ changes by one.
-Therefore, it is enough to consider the rotation $\tau$ about one such sphere.
-Now since $\pi_1(SO_3) = \mathbb{Z}_2$, we get that $\tau ^2$ is ambient isotopic to the identity map.
-Also, $\tau^2$ along the non-separating $2$-sphere realizes the light bulb trick.
-Therefore, unlike in Theorem \ref{nonseparating}, the function which changes the framing of ${\bf K}$ is now ambient isotopic to the identity map.
-It follows from the existence of spin structures on every oriented $3$-manifold that this function can be considered to be an even power of the rotation $\tau$ along a non-separating $2$-sphere (see Subsection \ref{spinandframing}, \cite{ssandspin}, and \cite{spinstructure}).
-This completes the proof of Theorem \ref{mainresult}.
+We have shown in Theorem \ref{nonseparating} that the only way to change the framing of ${\pmb L}$ is by Dehn homeomorphisms along non-separating $2$-spheres which are either intersected by $L$ exactly once or they are intersected by $L$ at two points, each of which belongs to a different component of $L$.
+Let $\tau_i$ be the Dehn homeomorphism (rotation) about the non-separating sphere $S_i^2$ and $\tau_{i,j}$ the Dehn homeomorphism about the non-separating sphere $S_{i,j}^2$.
+Now since $\pi_1(SO_3) = \mathbb{Z}_2$, we get that $\tau_i ^2$ and $\tau_{i,j}^2$ are ambient isotopic to the identity map.
+Also, $\tau_i^2$ and $\tau_{i,j}^2$ along the non-separating $2$-spheres realize the light bulb trick.
+Furthermore, unlike in Theorem \ref{nonseparating}, the function $f$ which changes the framing of ${\pmb L}$ is ambient isotopic to the identity map.
+From the existence of spin structures on every oriented $3$-manifold it follows that this function can be considered to be an even power of the rotations $\tau_i$ and $\tau_{i,j}$ along $S_i^2$ and $S_{i,j}^2$, respectively (see Subsection \ref{spinandframing}, \cite{ssandspin}, and \cite{spinstructure}).
+This completes the proof of Theorem \ref{Link}.\\ The fact that $\tau_i^2$ twists the framing of ${\pmb K_i}$ twice by ambient isotopy is illustrated in Figure \ref{lbl}, and that $\tau_{i,j}^2$ simultaneously twists the framing of ${\pmb K_i}$ twice and of ${\pmb K_j}$ twice but in the opposite direction, is illustrated in Figure \ref{linklbl}.\\

 \end{proof}